ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 **Note:** You should configure PPLs also for the Real Time targets build specifications.

-5. Changes regarding the XML
+4. Changes regarding the XML

 The last step is to make the necessary changes in the XML file.
+For this you have too choices: you can do it *manually*, or you can create a *Post-Build Action* VI.
-For this you will need to change the path for each LLB with the path of each corresponding PPL.
+If you choose to do it *manually*, you will need to change the path for each LLB with the path of each corresponding PPL.
 For example, the following image represents the XML code sequence for the custom device RT Driver VI on a Windows target.

 ![](images/XML_Engine_Path_LLB.PNG)